Complex List Patterns

 }

-This creates a simple photo gallery with a 3-column grid.
-Each photo is a square card, and the grid automatically handles spacing and arrangement.
+This example creates a gallery-style screen with a fixed 3-column grid.
+Each item is shown as a square card, making the layout compact and visually consistent.

 How this example renders